yForecasting/mint/README.md

 *  Fill in Name, Comment, Picture as you like
 *  Say Yes to add to Menu as well.

+In these settings, the shortcut for executing one line of code can be set as well: File > Settings > Keymap > Other > Execute selection --> set to Ctrl+Enter or ²

 Installing additional packages can now also be done in the terminal in pyCharm.